tobiasjakobi/ayaneo_kun/README.md

 * [Picture 5](https://www.math.uni-bielefeld.de/~tjakobi/ayaneo_kun/ayaneo_kun_circuit_board_4.jpeg)
 * [Picture 6](https://www.math.uni-bielefeld.de/~tjakobi/ayaneo_kun/ayaneo_kun_circuit_board_5.jpeg)

+## Other interesting ICs

+Some other interesting ICs on the PCB which are not visible in the pictures above.

+* `MP2845A` digital power controller by `Monolitic Power Systems, Inc.` (QFN-56 packaging)
+* `CYPD6227-96BZXI` USB-C port controller by `Infinion Technologies AG` (BGA-96 packaging, formely manufactured by `Cypress Semiconductor Corporation`)
+* `IT5571VG` embedded controller / Super-IO chipset by `ITE Technologies Inc.` (packaging unknown)

 ## Firmware EEPROM

 The vendor/manufacturer of the EEPROM is `Winbond`, the product name is `W25Q256JWPQ`.
 Size is `32MiB` and interface is `SPI`.